hidyverse/r-novice-covid/_episodes/04-data-structures-part1.md

 > ## Challenge 2
 >
-> Is there a factor in our `cats` data.frame? what is its name?
+> Is there a factor in our `rats` data.frame? what is its name?
+Try
-> Try using `?read.csv` to figure out how to keep text columns as character
+> using `?read.csv` to figure out how to keep text columns as character
-> vectors instead of factors; then write a command or two to show that the factor
+> vectors instead of factors; then write a command or two to show that
-> in `cats` is actually a character vector when loaded in this way.
+> the factor in `rats` is actually a character vector when loaded in
+> this way.
 >
 > > ## Solution to Challenge 2
 > >